 In general, a student must be enrolled in an undergraduate course of study at a non-foreign institution to receive a Pell Grant.
 A student who has earned a baccalaureate degree or a first professional degree cannot receive a Pell Grant.
 There are teaching certification exceptions to this, however (see the next page).

-A student who completes a master’s program has earned a degree beyond the baccalaureate level (in many instances a professional degree), making the student ineligible for a Pell Grant even if he or she does not have a bachelor’s degree and enrolls in an undergraduate program.
+A student who completes a master’s program has earned a degree beyond the baccalaureate level, making the student ineligible for a Pell Grant even if he or she does not have a bachelor’s degree and enrolls in an undergraduate program.
+Most professional degrees are also considered beyond the baccalaureate level; the same restrictions apply to students who have earned professional degrees considered beyond the baccalaureate level.

 A student who has received an associate degree—or any certificate or diploma below the baccalaureate level—and who enrolls in another undergraduate program continues to be considered an undergraduate student until she has completed the curriculum requirements for a first bachelor’s degree.